TSH is a misleading test for thyroid function

-TSH is a misleading test for thyroid function if you have hypothyroidism or hyperthyroidism.
+TSH level is often a misleading test for the assessment of thyroid function especially if you have hypothyroidism or hyperthyroidism.
 It is a useful test only in the follow-up of thyroid cancer patients.

 What Is TSH?

 TSH stands for Thyroid Stimulating Hormone.
-It a hormone produced by the specialized cells in the pituitary gland.
+It a hormone produced by specialized cells in the pituitary gland.
 It is not your thyroid hormone.
-TSH is an indirect way to assess the level of the thyroid hormones.
-TSH supposedly has a reciprocal relationship to the thyroid hormones: T4 ( Thyroxine) and T3 ( Triiodothyronine).
-In other words, your TSH gets low because your T4 and T3 are high and your TSH goes high, if your T4 and T3 are low.
+In fact, it is an indirect way to assess the level of thyroid hormones.
+It has a reciprocal relationship to thyroid hormones: T4 ( Thyroxine) and T3 ( Triiodothyronine).
+In other words, your TSH gets low if your T4 and T3 are high and your TSH goes high if your T4 and T3 are low.
 While this reciprocal relationship may be true in experimental animals in the laboratory setting, this relationship often does not hold true in the clinical practice.

 Low TSH But Normal Free T3 and Free T4 in Hypothyroid Patients

-Almost everyday I see a hypothyroid patient whose physician has been following the patient with TSH (alone or in combination with Free T3 and Free T4.)
-Often, they have low TSH but normal Free T4 and Free T3.
-When a physician sees this kind of blood test, he/she often disregards the normal Free T4 and Free T3 levels, which are the actual thyroid hormones.
-How ironical!
-In stead, your physician will go with the TSH drumbeat, which is an indirect estimation of your thyroid hormone status.
-And may be affected by a number of reasons other than your T4 and T3, as explained later in this article.
-Your physician will lower the dose of Levothyroxine, which will raise TSH into normal range.
-And you will start to feel worse with the symptoms of hypothyroidism such as fatigue, weight gain, foggy thinking, depressed mood, excessive hair loss….
+Almost every day, I see a hypothyroid patient whose physician has been following the patient with TSH (alone or in combination with Free T3 and Free T4.)
+Often, these patients have low TSH, but normal Free T4 and Free T3.
+When physicians see this kind of thyroid blood test, they often disregard the normal Free T4 and Free T3 levels, which are the actual thyroid hormones.
+How ironic!

 Low TSH But Normal Free T3 and Free T4 in Hyperthyroid Patients

-In case of hyperthyroidism as well, physician typically follow the drumbeat of TSH as the gold standard.
-For example, your physician is treating your hyperthyroidism with medications such as methimazole.
+In the case of hyperthyroidism, physicians typically follow the drumbeat of TSH.
+For example, your physician may be treating your hyperthyroidism with medications such as methimazole.
 Your physician will typically monitor your TSH to see the effect of methimazole on your hyperthyroidism.
-As long as your TSH is low, your physician will be convinced that you are still having hyperthyroidism even though your symptoms of hyperthyroidism may be completely resolved.
-Some more conscientious physician may order a Free T4 (and rarely a Free T3) level.
-But even they will disregard these levels if these turn out to be normal.
+As long as your TSH is low, your physician will be convinced that you still have hyperthyroidism even though your symptoms of hyperthyroidism may be completely resolved.
+Some more conscientious physicians may order a Free T4 (and rarely a Free T3) level, but even they will disregard them if they turn out to be normal.
 How ironic!
-Your physician disregards your clinical status as well as your normal thyroid level, as he/she is stuck on an indirect thyroid test called TSH.
+Your physician disregards your clinical status as well as your normal thyroid level but believes in an indirect thyroid test called TSH.
 Why?
-Because that’s what your physician has been told to do.
-I am so amazed at the power of this brainwash.
+Because that’s what your physician has been trained to do.

-Your physician will usually increase the dose of methimazole which will eventually raise TSH into the normal range, but at the expense of lowering your Free T3 and Free T4 into the hypothyroid range.
+Your physician will typically keep increasing the dose of methimazole until your TSH is in the normal range.
+By then, your Free T3 and Free T4 may be into the hypothyroid range.
 You feel terrible – fatigue, weight gain, foggy thinking.
-But your physician is pleased that your TSH is normal.
-I have actually seen a number of these messed-up patients in my clinical practice.
+However, your physician is pleased that your TSH is normal and honestly believes that your symptoms may be due to some other medical disorder such as depression.
+He may even place you on an anti-depression medication.
+In fact, I have seen a number of these kinds of messed-up patients in my clinical practice.

-Your TSH is a reflection of what is going on in your pituitary gland, not necessarily what is happening in the rest of the body, such as your muscles, skin, fat, liver, kidneys and heart.
-Therefore, your pituitary gland may be normal, but not the rest of the body, as far as the thyroid hormones are concerned.
-I have seen this phenomenon so many times in hypothyroid patients who decide to seek my advice, because their physician keep telling them “there is nothing wrong with your thyroid as your TSH is in the normal range.”
-For more details, please refer to my book, ” Hypothyroidism and Hashimoto’s thyroiditis.
+Your TSH is a reflection of what is going on in your pituitary gland inside the brain, because it responds to your T3 level in the pituitary gland, but it does not necessarily indicate what is happening in the rest of the body.
+Therefore, your pituitary gland may be normal, but not the rest of the body.
+I have seen this phenomenon so many times in hypothyroid patients who decide to seek my advice, because their physician kept telling them “there is nothing wrong with your thyroid as your TSH is in the normal range.”

 Iodine Deficiency Prevents a Rise in TSH level

-Years ago, I started to check for iodine deficiency/insufficiency.
-I found most of my patients were low in iodine despite eating a healthy diet.
-When I placed them on iodine supplement, their TSH went up, higher than 4.0 mIU/L. At the same time their Free T3 (FT3) and Free T4 (FT4) also went up, but within the normal range.
-It meant that the thyroid gland started to produce more thyroid hormone – FT3 and FT4, under the direction of higher level of TSH.
+Years ago, I started to check for iodine deficiency in my patients.
+I was surprised to find that most of my patients were low in iodine despite eating a healthy diet.
+When I placed them on an iodine supplement, their TSH went up, higher than the normal upper limit of 4.0 mIU/L. At the same time their Free T3 (FT3) and Free T4 (FT4) also went up, but within the normal range.
+It meant that their thyroid gland started to produce more thyroid hormone – FT3 and FT4, under the direction of higher level of TSH.
 If I were to just look at the TSH level, as most physicians do, I would erroneously diagnose my patients to be having worsening of hypothyroidism.
 In fact, they were no longer hypothyroid as demonstrated by a rise in their FT3 and Ft4 – the actual thyroid hormones.

-Production of TSH takes place in the pituitary gland under the guidance of another hormone called TRH (Thyrotropin Releaing Hormone.)
+Production of TSH takes place in the pituitary gland under the guidance of another hormone called TRH (Thyrotropin Releasing Hormone.)
 TRH is produced in the hypothalamus, an endocrine gland sitting on top of the pituitary gland.
 If something happens to your hypothalamus/pituitary, such as surgery or radiation to the pituitary and hypothalamic area in the brain, then your TSH goes down.
-Sometimes your pituitary may undergo necrosis due to infections or acute hemorrhage, which causes TSH to be low.
-Low TSH then leads to low thyroid hormone production by the thyroid gland-Hypothyroidism.
-But, your physician may mistakenly interpret it as a sign of too much thyroid hormone (hyperthyroidism) because he/she always interprets low TSH as a sign of hyperthyroidism.
-Consequently, he/she may inappropriately lower the dose of your thyroid pill.
+Sometimes your pituitary may undergo necrosis due to infections or acute hemorrhage, which causes TSH to be low which then leads to low thyroid hormone production by the thyroid gland – Hypothyroidism.
+However, your physician may mistakenly interpret it as a sign of too much thyroid hormone (hyperthyroidism) because he always interprets low TSH as a sign of hyperthyroidism.
+Consequently, he may inappropriately lower the dose of your thyroid pill and make you even more hypothyroid.

-Steroids such as Prednisone, Methylprednisone, Dexamethasone, can lower your TSH level, a basic medical fact.
-However, many physicians are often unaware of the TSH-reducing effect of the steroids.
+Steroids such as Prednisone, Methylprednisone and Dexamethasone, can lower your TSH level, a basic medical fact.
+However, many physicians are often unaware of the TSH-reducing effect of steroids.
 Consequently, a physician may interpret low TSH as an indicator of too much thyroid and lower your dose of thyroid medication.
 Here are a few examples:

-- You may receive an epidural shot of steroids a few days before your blood test.
-Your TSH may be low simply because of the steroid shot.
-But your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of the thyroid medicine, making you hypothyroid.
-And actually worsening your muscle aches and pain.
+- You may receive an epidural shot of steroids a few days before your thyroid blood test.
+Your TSH may be low simply because of the steroid shot, but your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of thyroid medicine, making you hypothyroid and actually worsening your muscle aches and pain.

-- You may receive a course of Prednisone for your asthma exacerbation, which will lower your TSH level.
-Your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of the thyroid medicine, making you hypothyroid, which will make you more tired.
+- You may receive a course of prednisone for your asthma exacerbation, which will lower your TSH level.
+Your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of your thyroid pill, making you hypothyroid, which will make you more tired.

-- You may receive Dexamethasone while undergoing chemotherapy, which will lower TSH.
-Your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of the thyroid medicine, making you hypothyroid, which will exacerbate your fatigue.
+- You may receive dexamethasone while undergoing chemotherapy, which will lower TSH.
+Your physician may mistakenly think your thyroid is high and may inadvertently lower your dose of thyroid medicine, making you hypothyroid, which will exacerbate your fatigue.

 Certain antiepileptic medications including carbemazepine, oxcarbemazepine and valproic acid may lower TSH level (2).